jdhitsolutions/PSTweetChat/steps.md

 git checkout -b August2019
 ```

-+ Save the PSTweetChat Google Sheet to a csv file
++ Save the PSTweetChat Google Sheet to a local csv file
 + Copy the csv file to `scripts\pstweetchat.csv` in this module
 + Run `New-PSTweetTranscript` for the given day: